 The ISSL addresses many of the challenges corporations currently face and will continue to change and respond to the needs of the corporate community in Iowa and the Midwest Region with changing and ever evolving course offerings.
-In its inaugural year, ISSL will offer five types of services.
-Each type of service is listed below with example offerings provided.
+ISSl offers five types of services to IT staff in business, industry, state and local government.

 Security Training for Information Technology (IT) Staff

 Short courses and workshops (one day or week long held on the ISU campus) will help IT staff gain experience in information security issues, at an affordable rate.
 Suggested topics include risk assessment, penetration testing, information warfare, legal and ethical issues in security, forensics, web security, cryptography and virtual server security.

 On-Site Security Education

 ISSL offers the opportunity to bring the short courses and workshop training for your IT staff to your location to meet your companies needs in security education at a negotiated fee.

 Applied, practical security education can be made accessible to all employees, even those with minimal technical backgrounds.
 The Security Literacy education materials and provide prepackaged modules to companies.
 We offer on site setting to train large groups of employees in a short time period.

 Building upon past work, we can complete security testing for companies, through development of security products and implement a new security product.
 The tests can be head-to-head comparison of products or help in developing new products.